mlaak/robot32/README.md

 This approach allows for greater flexibility and easier maintenance, as experts can be developed, updated, or replaced independently without affecting the entire system.
 It also facilitates easier scaling and potential future containerization if needed.

+An example of an expert is the *illustrator* (html/experts/illustrator), which generates illustrative images to accompany user queries, primarily for decorative purposes.
+By default, it attempts to connect to https://fal.ai to execute a picture generation model called 'SDXL-Turbo' on their servers.
+However, if the generation process fails due to fal.ai's occasional stability issues, the illustrator service selects the most fitting pre-generated image from its library based on the user query.
+This approach embodies microservice principles of independence and fault tolerance.

+An example of an expert is the *illustrator* (html/experts/illustrator) which is a service that generates illustrative pictures to go with user queries (moslty for decorative purposes).
+By default it tries to connet to https://fal.ai to run a picture generation model 'SDXL-Turbo' on their servers.
+However if the generation fails (fal.ai has some stability problems) then the illustrator expert chooses a pre-generated image from it's library that it finds to be most appropriate for given user query.
+In that the expert encompasis the microservice ethos of being independent and fault tolerant.